STAT545-UBC-hw-2019-20/stat545-hw-jacobgerlofs/README.md

 This repo is designed to store all *homework assignments* for the *STAT545* course.

 ## About Me
 Hi, my name is Jake, welcome to my homework repo.
-I hope you have as much fun marking my homework as I did creating it! :P
+I hope you have as much **fun** marking my homework as I did creating it :P

 ## Useful Links
 [Homework Repository](https://github.com/STAT545-UBC-hw-2019-20/stat545-hw-jacobgerlofs)